mattkcole/mattkcole.github.io/contactme.md

 Hi,

-Shoot me an email at mattcole 1093 (at) gmail . com
+Shoot me an [email](mailto:mattcole1093@gmail.com), or contact me using one of the networks below -

 Can't wait!